DarkerWaters/flic_button/README.md

   defaultConfig {
      minSdkVersion: 19
 ```
-### Add permissions for Bluetooth
-We need to add the permission to use Bluetooth and access location:

 ### Building with Gradle 7
 The build.gradle needs the namespace defined for newer versions, but not for old, if you have a problem (gradle < 8) you will need to comment out